marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript.md

 ## Getting started

 For reference I have installed Node `v10.2.1` using the excellent [nvm tool](https://github.com/creationix/nvm/blob/master/README.md).
 But the code is written for something much much older.
-Aincient almost… Node `0.11.9` that was needed to get Koa to run.
+Ancient almost… Node `0.11.9` that was needed to get Koa to run.
 Bleeding edge back in the days.

 Get, [clone the repo from this tag](https://github.com/marcusoftnet/UserApiWithTest/tree/OrignialBefore2018Update) and … tag along.
 Promise, that was the last *bad* joke in the article series.